-Classes will be led by Page Knox, Columbia University professor and frequent Met lecturer.
-Visit the galleries in the morning and have lunch in The Dining Room at The Met, followed by a discussion of selected works of art.
+Start your day with Page Knox, Columbia University professor and frequent Met lecturer.
+Visit the galleries in the morning and have lunch in the Members Dining Room, followed by a discussion of selected works of art.
 Classes have limited availability for a more intimate experience.

 This eight-part series will explore the nature of portraiture in The Met collection, including paintings of the early Renaissance to those of the 20th century.
 Through a consideration of portraits from a range of cultures and time periods, the class will examine the various roles of the genre—from providing a likeness of a specific individual to the representation of the subject's social position and/or inner character, the artistic conventions that construct the sitter as a type of their time, and also what sets the individual apart from that context.
 The ability of portraiture to capture these concepts and more make it a powerful and fascinating form of representation.

 "Eve of the Terror: French Portraiture"

 "Eve of the Election: Political Portraits in America"